If you’ve never made YouTube videos for your business before, you might be struggling to figure out where (or how) to start.

 Consider working these videos into other sales material, such as project proposals or even emails to clients. anything that helps your prospects move closer to making a purchasing decision.

-The ‘Keyword’ Video
+The ‘Seasonal’ Video

+Here you can enter one or two words that most people use to find you online.
 You’ll then get a whole host of ideas for other top search terms related to your keyword that you can use as starting points for your next video!

 Don’t forget, YouTube is the number one place you should be hosting these videos.
 Make sure the title, description and tags are up to scratch to maximise the search engine optimisation (SEO) of your video content.
 Check out our 2 minute essential guide to YouTube here if you haven’t already.